Session 3 - Module A: Advanced Orchestration Patterns¶

 monitoring_metrics: Dict[str, Any]

-Dynamic workflow control adapts execution strategy based on runtime conditions.
-Load balancing metrics guide resource allocation, while performance tracking optimizes future workflow decisions.
+Dynamic workflow control adapts execution strategy based on runtime conditions like data volume and cluster capacity.
+Load balancing metrics guide resource allocation across compute nodes, while performance tracking optimizes future data processing decisions.

 The AdvancedParallelOrchestrator

-serves as the central coordinator for complex parallel workflows.
+serves as the central coordinator for complex parallel data processing workflows.
 Let's examine its initialization:

 class AdvancedParallelOrchestrator: